tonethar/IGME-330-Fall-2021/weekly/week-03A-notes.md

       - repeated code that could be factored into a function (DRY)
       - unorganized code (examples):
         - ex. code that executes at the same time not in the same place
-        - principle of "least privledge" not followed
+        - principle of "least privilege" not followed
         - inconsistent indenting
-        - poorly named functions (functin names should be descriptive & *self documenting*)
+        - poorly named functions (function names should be descriptive & *self documenting*)
       - unnecessary code (examples):
         - too many functions
         - too much "cut/paste" programming - https://sourcemaking.com/antipatterns/cut-and-paste-programming